unicode-org/cldr/docs/ldml/tr35-dates.md

       * MM ≅ M
    3. Numeric and text fields are given a larger distance from each other.
       * MMM ≈ MM
-   4. Symbols representing substantial differences (week of year vs week of month) are given much larger a distances from each other.
+   4. Symbols representing substantial differences (week of year vs week of month) are given a much larger distance from each other.
       * d ≋ D; ...
 3. A requested skeleton that includes both seconds and fractional seconds (e.g. “mmssSSS”) is allowed to match a dateFormatItem skeleton that includes seconds but not fractional seconds (e.g. “ms”).
 In this case the requested sequence of ‘S’ characters (or its length) should be retained separately and used when adjusting the pattern, as described below.
 4. Otherwise, missing or extra fields between requested skeleton and `id` cause a match to fail.
-(But see **[Missing Skeleton Fields](#Missing_Skeleton_Fields)** below).
+(But see **[Missing Skeleton Fields](#Missing_Skeleton_Fields)** below.)

 Once a best match is found between requested skeleton and `dateFormatItem` `id`, the corresponding `dateFormatItem` pattern is used, but with adjustments primarily to make the pattern field lengths match the skeleton field lengths.
 Consider the following `dateFormatItem`: